malaniz/mydocuments/MUI_styling.md

 =================
 Right now, I just figure out 2 ways to make it:

-1. A complete theme for material-UI following the MUI guidelines and customize not MUI things with css-modules or another css based technique.
+1. A complete theme for material-UI following the MUI guidelines with JSS and customize not MUI components with css-modules or another css based technique.

 2. A totally JSS based solution.
 Maybe using dot jss files to make the styling object there and simulating something like JSS modules.